 Due to its undeniable popularity and global acceptance, the IELTS has opened the option of IELTS computer-based test along with the IELTS paper-based test leaving the hard task on the test taker to decide one between the two.
-IELTS paper based vs computer based
+In this article we will discuss the difference between IELTS paper based vs computer based

 But as we know:

 “Sometimes options can confuse you to the point where you no longer are in the state to decide one between the two.”

 Here in this particular article, we are going to compare the IELTS paper-based and IELTS Computer-based which will eventually clear your mind to choose the best for you.

 But before we move ahead let’s get a brief introduction to the IELTS test.
 IELTS paper based vs computer based

 IELTS paper based vs computer based – What is the IELTS test?